What is a good non-alcoholic substitute for red wine or white wine in recipes?

 grape juice, red or white just like the wine called for in the recipe.

-i have bough DEALCHONIZED WINE. hard to say and even harder to spell. i bought it at a liquor stor. there is no alcohol in it. tastes like wine.
+i have bough DEALCHONIZED WINE. hard to say and even harder to spell.

 Not all wine will evap. when you cook with it!

 For soups and pan sauces use extra broth and add red or white wine vinegar or lemon juice right before serving using the following ratios: